 "If a doula were a drug, it would be unethical not to use it." - John H. Kennell, MD

-My name is Kayla, and I am a Certified birth doula (DONA) and Certified Placenta Encapsulation Specialist (IPPA).
-I have been married to my best friend since 2003, and we have 6 incredible children.
+My name is Kayla, and I am a Certified birth doula (DONA) and Certified Placenta Encapsulation Specialist (IPPA), serving the general Traverse City area and beyond.
+I have been married to my best friend since 2003, and we have 7 incredible children.
 I've given birth to my first five children in a hospital.
-My sixth was born at home in a beautiful planned home birth.
-It was the most supported and amazing experience.